Byte0Bard/BG3-Equipment-Generator/README.md

 - Automatically fills out .GR2 information like bounds and mesh data.
 - Can handle tintable (dyeable) and non-tintable equipment.
 - Can apply materials to individual objects within the .GR2 mesh file.
-- Can input material UUIDs from the game.
+- Can input material and mesh UUIDs from the game.
-- Can generate weapons, shields, underwear, camp clothing, instruments, and edit stats.
+- Has weapons, shields, underwear, camp clothing, instruments, and stats editing.
+- Can generate hair mods that have custom meshes and textures.

 My Ko-Fi is https://ko-fi.com/bytebard if you like this software and wish to support me!